dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

    the drawing plane, both because of color and opacity approximation and because of anti-aliasing at the edges of drawn shapes.

-Drawing computations are always carried out “in color”, even if the viewport is only capable of displaying black and white.
+Drawing computations are always carried out "in color", even if the viewport is only capable of displaying black and white.
 In other words, the DUIM drawing model is always the fully general model, even if an implementation’s color resolution is limited enough that full use of the